AlexBangs/AlexBangs.github.io/index.md

 ## Hey, this is Alex.
-I am here to speak to you about my opinions, projects, and future.
+I am Cybersecurity student on his way up.